Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-2/mastodon.md

   - name: "Dual Tusks"
     desc: "⬻  The mastodon makes two tusk [[Strike|Strikes]], each against a different creature.
 This counts as one attack for the mastodon's multiple attack penalty, and the penalty doesn't increase until after both attacks."
   - name: "Grabbing Trunk"
-    desc: "  A Medium or smaller creature hit by the mastodon's trunk is [[grabbed|grabbed]].
-If the mastodon moves, it can bring the [[grabbed|grabbed]] creature along with it."
+    desc: "  A Medium or smaller creature hit by the mastodon's trunk is [[rules/conditions.md#Grabbed|grabbed]].
+If the mastodon moves, it can bring the [[rules/conditions.md#Grabbed|grabbed]] creature along with it."
   - name: "Trample"
     desc: "⬽  Large or smaller, foot, DC 27."